LDPC codes: comparing cluster graphs to factor graphs: Message passing approach

 Once the observed conditional Gaussian clusters updated the first parity cluster layer they are not needed further during message passing.
 Message passing continues towards the final parity cluster layer, which we refer to as the forward sweep.
 The backward sweep returns in the opposite direction, which concludes one iteration of message passing.

-The following settings and software implementations apply to our inference approach: \begin{itemize} \item the stopping criterion for inference is if the decoded bit message equals the original bit message, or when a maximum number of iterations is reached, \item all discrete table factors support sparse representations to reduce memory resources, \item zero probability states in discrete tables are removed during inference. \end{itemize}
+The following settings and software implementations apply to our inference approach: \begin{itemize} \item a cluster is deactivated during message passing when messages entering it have not changed significantly from what it was in the previous round.
+This is determined by a symmetrical\footnote{The average divergence from both directions is used, taking into consideration the mode-seeking and moment-seeking behaviours of the metric given by $\frac{D_{KL}(P||Q) + D_{KL}(Q||P)}{2}$.} Kullback-Leibler divergence measure between the newest and immediately preceding sepset beliefs. \item the stopping criterion for inference is when a valid codeword was detected (also known as a syndrome check) after all parity check clusters ``agree'' on their shared bit values\footnote{Note that this is an additional requirement as compared to the standard factor graph implementation.} or when a maximum number of iterations is reached, \item all discrete table factors support sparse representations to reduce memory resources, \item zero probability states in discrete tables are removed during inference. \item when using MP inference, for each parity check cluster a small inconsequential quantity of random noise is added to the even parity values to ensure a unique maximum assignment for each cluster. \end{itemize}

-The following section shows the performance comparison between a factor and cluster graph representation of a larger LDPC code.